opop999/transparent_election_accounts/README.md

 -Training and deployement of a classification model to help identify transaction types.

 ### Current status (1 July 2021):
 -We have automatized the extraction of FIO-bank transparent accounts (once per 24h) using the GitHub Actions flow with cron trigger.
+We can use the R-Lib repository for GH Actions (on macOS-latest), but, for better compatibility, we chose an appropriate Docker container (rocker/tidyverse on ubuntu-latest).